harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/README.md

 ## Creating a Release Pipeline
 This means that I will be connecting the WebApp with the end of the Release Pipeline to publish the code to the user through WebApp.
 For this, I need to configure the Azure Subscription to my DevOps Project.
+To deploy your code to the user through the WebApp, I will need to establish a connection between the WebApp and the Release Pipeline.
+To achieve this, I will have to configure the Azure Subscription within Azure DevOps Project.

 ### To connect the Azure Subscription to DevOps Project to use WebApp, I have done the following steps.
 - In the Service Connection of the Projects, I have created an ARM Service Connection and selected Manual Service Principal.

-- In Azure Portal, In App registrations I have created a New Service Principal called Azure DevOps SP.
-With the
+- In the Azure Portal, I have created a new App registration and then created a New Service Principal called "Azure DevOps SP".

  ![11](https://github.com/harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/assets/106948902/9557182b-99fc-4585-a6cd-f1f3edae53ed)

-- Created a New Secret for the SP
+- Created a New Secret for the Service Principal.

  ![12](https://github.com/harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/assets/106948902/0d115a3b-6dcc-4491-8536-566a8fa92055)

-- Granted Contributor Role to the SP, so that It can access Azure DevOps.
+- Granted Contributor Role to the Service Principal, so that It can have contributor access to the Azure DevOps Project.

  ![13](https://github.com/harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/assets/106948902/fff40ef8-3f14-4e2c-9373-029ea49ca31d)